Skip to main content

 The Cloud Dependency

-European enterprises and governments run their most sensitive operations on infrastructure owned by American companies.
-GDPR protects your data on paper.
-But if the infrastructure can be subpoenaed by a foreign court or compelled by the CLOUD Act, the protection is architectural fiction.
+European enterprises and governments run their most sensitive operations on American-owned infrastructure.
+GDPR protects your data on paper, but infrastructure that can be compelled by the CLOUD Act makes that protection architectural fiction.
+Swapping an American cloud for a European one moves the dependency without removing it.

 02